errinaceus/LLM-based-clustering-and-analysis-of-protein-domains/README.md

 Coloring_by_different_clustering.ipynb notebook for coloring of clusters by clustering obtained with a different algorithm

+Full_analysis_s_score_T5.ipynb  workflow for the cluster analysis of domain embeddings, exemplified by embeddings calculated for human C2H2 domains with T5 LLM

 Full_analysis_s_score.ipynb  workflow for the cluster analysis of domain embeddings, exemplified by embeddings calculated for human C2H2 domains with ProtBERT LLM

 Interpro_export-tsv.ipynb notebook for the fasta export of the sequences of a given protein domains from InterPro tsv-file